jsuarezruiz/awesome-xamarin-forms/README.md

 - [Signature Pad](https://github.com/xamarin/SignaturePad): makes capturing, saving, exporting, and displaying signatures extremely simple on iOS, Android and Windows.
 - [SkiaRate](https://github.com/clovisnicolas/SkiaRate): This library is using SkiaSharp to display a customisable RatingView.
 - [SlideOverKit](https://github.com/XAM-Consulting/SlideOverKit): SlideOverKit is a premium component for Xamarin.Forms.
 It allows developers to easily create awesome Slideovers in Xamarin.Forms.
+- [SlidingPanel](https://github.com/dw2kim/slidingpanel): Xamarin.Forms library that allows you to have for Google-Map-Like sliding panel from bottom of the screen.
 - [StatesButton](https://github.com/AlejandroRuiz/StatesButton): States Button Control for Xamarin.Forms.
 - [SwipeCards](https://github.com/robinmanuelthiel/swipecards): A Tinder control for Xamarin.Forms that supports iOS, Android and UWP.
 - [Tab Badge](https://github.com/xabre/xamarin-forms-tab-badge): Xamarin Forms bindable Tab badges for iOS and Android